influxdata/docs-v2/content/v2.0/write-data/_index.md

 All InfluxDB write interactions require an [authentication token](http://localhost:1313/v2.0/security/tokens/).

 ### Line protocol
-Line Protocol InfluxDB's text-based format for writing data points.
+Use line protocol to write data points to InfluxDB.
-Each line in Line Protocol represents a data point.
+Each line represents a data point.
 Each point requires a [measurement](/v2.0/reference/line-protocol/#measurement) and [field set](/v2.0/reference/line-protocol/#field-set) but can also include a [tag set](/v2.0/reference/line-protocol/#tag-set) and a [timestamp](/v2.0/reference/line-protocol/#timestamp).